 Architecture is not only generated by drawings and layouts but is also fundamentally represented through these two means of communication.
-In the exercise of the architectural profession, the construction of the models is one of the most important themes.
-Thus, both the architect and the student learn, in addition to technique and materials, to translate drawings into a three-dimensional model and to understand the model as a design to analyse and study volumes in order to build plastic objects and control the effect which the projected spaces produce.
+In the exercise of the architectural profession, the construction of the architectural models is one of the most important themes.
+Thus, both the architect and the student learn, in addition to technique and materials, to translate drawings into a three-dimensional architectural model and to understand the architectural model as a design to analyse and study volumes in order to build plastic objects and control the effect which the projected spaces produce.
 The machetes complement the drawings and are guided by their own formal rules.
-The architect must acquire an own and unmistakable calligraphy, not just when he draws, but also when he needs to build models.
+The architect must acquire an own and unmistakable calligraphy, not just when he draws, but also when he needs to build architectural models.

 The starting point of each architectural project is usually an imposed work.
 The architect has to solve this work, but also his corresponding program with his own fantasies and ideas.
 This means that architecture does not just consist of building spaces to be used in a particular way to allow the desired activities to be accomplished, but also to take into account the plastic qualities of the space.
 In this sense, architecture is an art that interprets the space.

 Architectural space occurs as a result of the relationship between volumes, plans and lines, or, architecturally speaking, between bodies, surfaces and bars.
 The central theme of the architectural design is to give shape to the mentioned bodies, tables and bars and juxtapose them according to the function you would like to fulfil.
 The architectural project is understood as a process, at the end of which there is the solution that was still unknown at the beginning.
 Here is one of the greatest dangers of mock-ups: its construction already anticipates a precise idea of the project and fixes it, threatening to stop its development at a too short stage.